CallinCeriani/blast2tree/README.md

 An experimental Linux pipeline optimized for haploid fungi, enabling rapid genus-level identification of multiple genomes with uncertain classification at a user-defined taxonomic level.
 Additionally, it extracts sequences of interest for manual review.
 Sequences should be single-copy and taxonomically informative.

 **Requires:**
-- Working conda or miniconda installation [miniconda](https://www.anaconda.com/download/success) (to make sure its update to date do `conda update -n base --all`)
+- Working conda or miniconda installation [miniconda](https://www.anaconda.com/download/success) (to make sure it's up to date, do `conda update -n base --all`)
 - A fasta file (.fa) with your reference markers (headers in default NCBI format) for each of the known species across your chosen classification level (e.g. ITS.fa)
-- A fasta file (.fa) containing a single sequence best representing the reference markers (i.e. the best hit marker after blast and extraction e.g. reference.fa)
+- A fasta file (.fa) containing a single sequence best representing the reference marker, if you are not sure, you can use the best hit marker after blast and extraction (e.g. reference.fa)
 - Assembled genomes in the .fasta or .fna format (e.g. isolate_100.fasta)

 **Utilizes:**